Skip to Main Content

 Best Practices for Fair Use

-Center for Social Media Impact (American University) provides best practices & videos on
+The Center for Media & Social Impact (CMSI) provides codes of best practices by discipline

 Communications